ls1intum/Artemis/docs/dev/guidelines/criteria-builder.rst

         	return criteriaBuilder.and(one, two, ...);
         };

-- **OR:** We can or Predicates via the Criteria Builder which results in as new Predicate.
+- **OR:** We can perform the `or` operation on an arbitrary number of predicates via the criteriaBuilder object, which results in a new Predicate.

     .. code-block:: java